-How to get Android O on your Pixel or Nexus (and how to roll back to Nougat)
+How to get the Android O beta 3 on your Pixel or Nexus (and how to roll back to Nougat)

 What you need to know beforehand

-The Android O Developer Preview is being released only as a factory image, which means you can't just go to Android's beta page and get the update as an over-the-air release.
-This is because O, in its current form, is very early, and isn't intended to be installed by the general population — just by developers.
+The Android O Developer Preview 3 is also being released as a factory image, which you can download from the Android Developer Portal.

-In order to update a phone or tablet to Android O, you need to first unlock your bootloader.
+In order to update a phone or tablet to Android O this way, you need to first unlock your bootloader.

 Before we go into these steps, it is strongly recommended that you have previous knowledge of working with the Android SDK (software development kit) and Terminal (OS X or Linux) or Command Prompt (Windows), as it is possible to harm your device if something were to go wrong in the following process.